code-a/OTRMono/README.md

 # OTRMono

 ## Description
-This project is a mono library for OTR encryption.
-It supports OTR versions 1, 2 & 3.
+This project is a mono library for OTR encryption with support for OTR versions 1, 2 & 3.

 It is a fork of the original OTRLibMono created by Don Fizachi and released under the The Code Project Open License (CPOL).

 ## Why a fork?

 The original library is **not**:

   * cross platform compatible
   * compatible with newer versions of MonoDevelop
   * maintained any more...